 The U.S. government issues a vast number of publications that reflect on almost all aspects of our daily lives, and UCSD selects those publications we believe to be of greatest use to our constituencies.
 UCSD currently receives 55% of the publications distributed through the Federal Depository Library Program, creating an interdisciplinary social science collection with an emphasis on U.S. demographics, public policy and legislation.
 These items come in various formats, including print volumes, microfiche, CD/DVD, and online.

 Most of our government documents are located in the west wing of the main floor of Geisel Library.
 Some documents are currently housed offsite at the library annex, but may be requested for delivery to Geisel Library.

 Call numbers for government documents may be found by using the library catalog, and most items may be checked out.
-To search the catalog by SuDoc number, hover over "More Search Options" and select "Gov. Doc.
-Number."
-You can also limit searches to the documents collections by clicking the "Advanced Search" option and then selecting the "Federal/Nation" option in the "Government Publication" box.
+To search the catalog by SuDoc number, click "browse search" at top then select "SUDOC call numbers" from the dropdown menu.

 Note that we currently have two separate A-Z "runs" of federal documents, located adjacent to each other.
 Locations are designated in the catalog and on the shelves as "US Docs 1" and "US Docs 2."
-A nearby Research Assistance Desk can provide help locating materials.
+If you need help, please talk with staff at the Research Assistance Desk or the Geisel Front Desk.

 Unlike most print resources in the library, which are classified with the Library of Congress call number system, government documents are arranged by the Superintendent of Documents (SuDocs) call number system.
 The SuDocs system is a provenance arrangement—publications are organized based on the issuing agency.
 So, A call numbers are for the Department of Agriculture, C is Commerce, D is Defense, and so on.
 There are, of course, exceptions to the straightforward letters: X and Y are used for various Congressional publications.